Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

 Refund Policies Associated with Endorsement® Fees

-The Endorsement Processing Fee only partially covers the AzAIMH expenses related to supporting applicants through the process, facilitating application reviews, compiling feedback letters to each applicant, creating and mailing the Endorsement® certificate, and maintaining the Endorsement® Registry.
-In addition, for IMHM applications there are the additional expenses related to the creation and field testing of a new exam each year, administering the exam, and reviewing the exam.
-Therefore, AzAIMH is unable to refund Endorsement Processing Fees once an application has been submitted for review.
+The Endorsement fees only partially cover AzAIMH’s expenses related to supporting applicants through the Endorsement process.
+Therefore, AzAIMH is unable to refund fees once an application has been submitted for review.
 This policy applies even if applicant is deferred, submits an incomplete application, does not pass the exam, or accepts Endorsement® at another category with a lower fee.

 Please note: Copyright law does allow individuals to print out or make ONE copy of copyrighted material for personal, non-commercial purposes only.
 None of the copyrighted Endorsement® documents included here may be reproduced, displayed, distributed, or otherwise used in any format, including electronically, without the express written consent of MI-AIMH.
 Legal action will be taken against those who violate the copyright.